OpenRubrics: Towards Scalable Synthetic Rubric Generation for Reward Modeling and LLM Alignment: Experiment

 \subsection{Performance of {\name}}

 We first validate the performance of {\name} for reward modeling.
-For a more systematic evaluation, we test both 4B and 8B variants of {\name}, which use Qwen3-4B and Qwen3-8B as backbones respectively.
-Table~\ref{tab:main_results} reports the performance of our proposed {\name} across multiple benchmarks.
+For a more systematic evaluation, we test both 4B and 8B variants of {\name}, which use Qwen3-4B/8B as backbones.
+Table~\ref{tab:main_results} reports the results of {\name}.

-\paragraph{Outperforming Comparable Reward Models.} Both {\name}-4B and {\name}-8B outperform existing 7B-scale white-box reward models such as JudgeLRM-7B, RRM-7B, and RM-R1-7B. {\name}-4B achieves an average score of 65.6, already higher than JudgeLRM-7B (53.8), RRM-7B (57.8), and RM-R1-7B variants (59.4–61.7), while {\name}-8B further improves to 68.5.
-These results demonstrate that rubric-aware training produces more reliable and generalizable reward signals even under smaller model scales, outperforming models trained with generic preference-based supervision.

-\paragraph{Majority Voting Further Enhances Performance.} We also evaluate {\name}-voting@5, which aggregates predictions via majority voting across five independent judge trajectories.
-This ensemble strategy consistently improves accuracy. {\name}-4B-voting@5 reaches 68.3, and {\name}-8B-voting@5 achieves the best overall average of 71.2, nearly matching much larger models such as RM-R1-14B (71.7) and the Rubric+Judge API (71.3).
-These results highlight the robustness and stability benefits of rubric-based ensembles.
+\textbf{Outperforming Comparable Reward Models.} Both {\name}-4B and 8B surpass all existing 7B-scale white-box baselines (e.g., JudgeLRM, RRM, RM-R1).
+Notably, {\name}-4B (\textbf{68.4}) outperforms the strongest 7B competitors (max 61.7), with {\name}-8B further improving to \textbf{70.1}.
+This confirms that rubric-aware training yields more reliable signals than generic preference learning, even with reduced parameter counts. \\ \textbf{Majority Voting Further Enhances Performance.} We also evaluate {\name}-voting@5, which aggregates predictions via majority voting across five independent judge trajectories. {\name}-4B-voting@5 reaches \textbf{70.3}, and {\name}-8B-voting@5 achieves the best overall average of \textbf{73.0}, surpassing much larger models such as RM-R1-14B (71.7) and the Rubric+Judge API (71.3).
+These results highlight the stability benefits of rubric-based ensembles. \\ \textbf{Effectiveness of Rubric-Aware Fine-Tuning.} Directly using Qwen-3-8B to generate rubrics and judge yields only 57.7.
+In contrast, {\name} achieves \textbf{70.1}.
+This \textbf{+12.4} gain validates our core contribution: high-quality rubrics derived via \textit{contrastive generation} and \textit{consistency filtering} are essential for effective reward modeling. \\ \textbf{Strength on IF Benchmarks.} {\name} excels on benchmarks requiring fine-grained instruction adherence.
+On FollowBench and InfoBench, we achieve \textbf{81.5} and \textbf{83.8} respectively, substantially outperforming baselines like JudgeLRM and RRM.
+This demonstrates that rubrics capture nuanced constraints better than scalar reward models. \\ In the remaining experiments, we use {\name-8B} as our reward model unless specified.

-\paragraph{Effectiveness of Rubric-Aware Fine-Tuning.} A direct pipeline of generating rubrics with Qwen-3-8B and then applying them for judgment performs poorly (average 58.9).
-In contrast, our {\name} substantially outperforms this baseline, achieving 68.5 on average.
-This demonstrates that our fine-tuning with high-quality rubrics, generated by contrastive responses and filtered by preference–label consistency, provides a significant advantage over naïve rubric-based judging.

-\paragraph{Strength on IF Evaluation Benchmarks.} In addition to absolute improvements, {\name} shows particularly strong advantages on the IF Evaluation Benchmarks, which measure fine-grained instruction following capabilities.
-For example, on {FollowBench} and {InfoBench}, {\name} achieves 73.1 and 78.6, respectively, substantially outperforming other 7B-scale baselines such as JudgeLRM-7B (79.8 / 62.7) and RRM-7B (65.5 / 68.2).
-These results demonstrate that rubric-based training is especially effective at capturing instruction adherence and nuanced response qualities, where conventional reward models often struggle.

-In the remaining part of experimentation, we use {\name-8B} as our reward model unless specified.